liferay/liferay-docs/discover/portal/articles/210-setting-up/02-instance-settings/02-instance-settings.markdown

 - Gender field

-In the Reserved Credentials tab, specify the screen names and email addresses that you don't want Users to claim.
-Users are prevented from registering with these screen names and email addresses.
-You might use this feature to prevent Users from creating IDs that look like administrative IDs or that have reserved words in their names.
+In the Reserved Credentials tab, specify the screen names and email addresses Users aren't allowed to register with.
+Use this feature to prevent Users from creating IDs that look like administrative IDs or that have reserved words in their names.

-The Default User Associations tab has four fields allowing you to list (one per line) Sites, Organization Sites, Soles, and User Groups you want new Users to become members of automatically.
+Default User Associations has four fields for listing (one per line) Sites, Organization Sites, Soles, and User Groups you want new Users to become members of automatically.
 By default, new Users are assigned to only the Users role.
 You can also choose whether to apply these configurations to existing Users.

 User groups are handy tools for pre-populating your Users' private sites with a certain page set, defined by a site template.
 If you've done that and want all